 Did you know that Seattle is the birthplace of Starbucks?
 So naturally, you must pay a visit to the Original Starbucks in Pike Place Market during your one day in Seattle itinerary.

 This store draws a huge line (just a fair warning), so if you want a coffee, tea, or frappuccino — be prepared to wait 30–45 minutes (if not more).
 However, everything in the store is original from 1971, so if you’re a Starbucks fan, it may be worth waiting in line to take a peek.
-You can also purchase specialty merchandise here, like coffee mugs with the original Starbucks logo.
+You can also purchase merchandise here, like coffee mugs with the original Starbucks logo.

-In my opinion, waiting in line at the Original Starbucks is a bit of a tourist trap since the menu and prices are the same.
+Tip by Brit: Waiting in line at the Original Starbucks is a bit of a tourist trap since the menu and prices are the same as most other Starbucks stores.
 If you want to enjoy unique drinks and pick up cool merchandise, I recommend spending more time at the Starbucks Reserve Roastery.
+Since we had so much planned on our Seattle one-day itinerary, we didn’t want to spend any time waiting in line, so we just snapped a picture in front of the store and carried on.

 Pike Place Market